 10. Climb the Tower of Christiansborg Palace

-With the height of 106m, Christiansborg Palace’s Tower is the highest tower in the Danish capital.
+With a height of 106m, Christiansborg Palace’s Tower is the highest tower in the Danish capital.

 The tower gives a beautiful panoramic view of the city, and you also can enjoy a meal at the restaurant here.